rse/vingester/guide/performance.md

 Reference Points
 ----------------

-As four reference points for you:
+The following are four reference points for you:

 - In **"Frameless"** mode, with **enabled** GPU Hardware Acceleration and **disabled** previews, a PC based on a 6-core i5-10600K CPU and